-Perf ormance outcomes Acceptable outcomes Complies Comments elopment is located designed to: maintain and enhance the flood conveyance capacity of the premises; not increase the number of people calculated to be at risk from flooding; not increase the flood impact on adjoining premises; ensure the safety of AO4.1 Buildings, including extensions to existing buildings, are: (a) not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o); or (b) elevated above the defined flood level, with 0.3 metres freeboard from the defined flood level provided for habitable rooms within a dwelling. ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area. (e) (f) all persons by ensuring that development levels are set above the defined flood level; reduce property damage; and provide flood immune access to AO4.2 All building work must be high set and retains the flood storage and conveyance capacity of the premises.
-Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area. from mater level structu (includ damag and w AO4.1 Note- buildir flood buildings. -Buildings may be constructed flood resistant, waterproof ials below the defined flood where certified by a qualified ural engineer to be flood proof ding the ability to withstand ge from floodwater and debris) here an alternative outcome to I-AO4.4 is also demonstrated. -In the event that a lawful ng or structure is destroyed by or other event the building may placed in situ where there is no AO4.3 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
-Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area or within a 'Low flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). ~ Any further development on each realigned allotment will occur outside of the mapped flood hazard area. increa i. i. ii.
-AO4.4 Development does not increase the number of lots in the 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. n/a Not applicable.
+Perf ormance outcomes Acceptable outcomes Complies Comments elopment is located designed to: maintain and enhance the flood conveyance capacity of the premises; not increase the number of people calculated to be at risk from flooding; not increase the flood impact on adjoining premises; ensure the safety of AO4.1 Buildings, including extensions to existing buildings, are: (a) not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o); or (b) elevated above the defined flood level, with 0.3 metres freeboard from the defined flood level provided for habitable rooms within a dwelling. n/a The subject site is not mapped as extreme flood hazard area. (e) (f) all persons by ensuring that development levels are set above the defined flood level; reduce property damage; and provide flood immune access to AO4.2 All building work must be high set and retains the flood storage and conveyance capacity of the premises.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. n/a The subject site is not mapped as extreme flood hazard area. from materi level structu (includ damag and w AO4.1 Note- buildin flood o buildings. -Buildings may be constructed flood resistant, waterproof als below the defined flood where certified by a qualified ural engineer to be flood proof ding the ability to withstand ge from floodwater and debris) here an alternative outcome to -AO4.4 is also demonstrated. -In the event that a lawful og or structure is destroyed by or other event the building may blaced in situ where there is no AO4.3 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
+Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). n/a The subject site is not mapped as extreme flood hazard area. increa i. ii.
+AO4.4 Development does not increase the number of lots in the 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. n/a The subject site is not mapped as extreme flood hazard area.